ranmocy/Coolol/README.md

 # Coolol

 Coolol is a fully customizable twitter client based on JavaScript ES6 without any backend.
 It communicates with Twitter server directly.
-So you don"t have to sign up or give your token to me.
+So you don't have to sign up or give your token to me.
 Everything stays and only stays in your browser.

 Open [Coolol.Me](http://coolol.me) and you are ready to go.

-Notice: I only test in latest Google Chrome.
+*Notice*: I only test in latest Google Chrome.
 May or may not support other browser in the future.
 But contribution is welcomed.

 It allows you to write a config like: